leap-stc/leap-stc.github.io/book/policies/users_roles.md

 completely.
 An automated process will delete user data from the hub one month after a user is removed from the `leap-pangeo-users` group.

-## How can I get access to the Hub